 Step Four: SERVE YOUR COMMUNITY

 The key to effective service is planning.
 Organize your materials, make confirmation calls and, if you have time, read supplemental materials before you volunteer.
+Get out there and make things happen.
+Today is your day, sometimes there will be stumbling blocks along the way, but if you remind yourself and your team why you got into serving, the service will come easier and the solutions will present themselves.

 - Set clear expectations and achievable goals.